muratk5n/thirdwave/en/README.md

 ---

-"Children going to schools" isn't preferred bcz it is better for their education.
+"Children going to school" isn't preferred bcz it is better for their education.
 Parents need it because in a modern setting, school functions as a day-care center, somewhere they can drop their children off and go to work, whereever.